-I have received and read the Parent Handbook and am aware of the learning community's philosophy, policies, and lifestyle recommendations.
+I have reviewed the online parent handbook sections describing Caspar Creek's philosophy, policies, and lifestyle recommendations.

-I will participate in learning community meetings, parent-teacher conferences, learning community events & activities, fundraisers, helping with maintenance projects and workdays, and contributing to Friday teas.
+I will participate in learning community meetings, parent-teacher conferences, learning community events and activities, fundraisers, help with maintenance projects and work days, and participate in fundraising activities such as raffles and events.